lmadevtools/Project_For_Odoo_DB/README.md

 |------ test_product         : tests for the class product
 |------ test_stock_move      : tests for the class stock_move
 Utils   (contains Utils classes used by others classes)
 |------ __init__.py          : to marks the directory Utils as a regular package
 |------ db_connector.py      : class to manage the connection and queries to the DB
 |------ helper.py            : class containing functions used by others class as TimeStamp function, Logs functions, etc
-|------ mail_sender          : (NOT_USED) should manage the mail sending part.
+|------ mail_sender          : (NOT_USED) manage the mail sending part.
 (Should be used to automatically send mail to order low stock products)
 |------ queries.py           : list of queries used in the project.
 |------ validator.py         : class containing validating functions used by others class as is_mail_valid to check if the format of a mail is correct
 config.py                    : config file (containing path, etc)